ServiceStack/ServiceStack.Java/README.md

 # ServiceStack.Java

-This repository contains the source for ServiceStack plugins for the leading Android Studio, IntelliJ and Eclipse Java IDE's providing Java developers a highly productive development experience for consuming Typed ServiceStack Services using integration of [Add ServiceStack Reference](https://github.com/ServiceStack/ServiceStack/wiki/Add-ServiceStack-Reference) directly within their IDE!
+This repository contains the source for ServiceStack plugins for the leading Android Studio, IntelliJ and Eclipse Java IDE's providing Java developers a highly productive development experience for consuming Typed ServiceStack Services by leveraging [Add ServiceStack Reference](https://github.com/ServiceStack/ServiceStack/wiki/Add-ServiceStack-Reference) directly within their IDE!

 ## Install